Aame Evaru?

 Aame Evaru? is a 1966 Indian Telugu-language psychological thriller film, produced and directed by B. S. Narayana.
 It stars Jaggayya and Jayalalitha with Vanisri, Prabhakar Reddy, Rajababu, Nagabhushanam, Radha and K. Malathi as part of the supporting cast.
 Music is by Vedha.
 Lyrics were written by Dasaradhi.
-The film is a remake of the 1964 Hindi hit film Woh Kaun Thi?.
+The film is a remake of the 1964 Hindi film Woh Kaun Thi?.